xenshreyas/cpsc330-2024W2/_sources/syllabus.md

 ### Lecture recordings

 This is an in-person class, and we do not livestream or make recordings available by default.
-If you miss a class, you can catch up by reviewing the lecture notes and talking to your peers.
-Section 102 lectures (11 am to 12:20 am) are being recorded, but the recordings are not shared widely.
-Typically, the backs of students sitting in the first three to four rows may appear in the recording.
-If you prefer not to be recorded, please avoid sitting in those rows.
-When recordings are available, instructors may grant access to students who were absent for approved reasons only (e.g., illness, jury duty, etc.).
+If you miss a class, you can catch up by reviewing the lecture notes and associated videos, and talking to your peers.

 ### Use of AI in the course

 Use of AI-based content generation tools, or AI tools, is permitted for assignments and project work in CPSC 330.
 It is not allowed during midterms and the final exams.

-Additionally, students are required to disclose any use of AI tools for each assignment.
-This includes
+Additionally, **students are required to disclose any use of AI tools for each assignment.** This includes
 - Referencing the tool used
 - Including any prompts used to query
 - Including the output of the prompts and a discussion of if/how you modified the result